 Diving through the tight strands of kelp, which stretch from the seabed to the surface, is an eerie and magical feeling.
 There are also bright orange garibaldi fish and the occasional sea lion or seal, darting between the kelp, to distract you.
 This is a truly unique diving experience.

-On Santa Catalina, you can do shore dives from Two Harbors and Avalon and boat dives from Avalon.
+On Santa Catalina, you can do shore dives from Two Harbors and Avalon and boat dive from Avalon.

 You can also dive sites around Santa Catalina Island on day trips leaving from San Pedro just south of Los Angeles.